 The General Action Plan provides a set of actions not related to a specific habitat or species that have been identified as local priorities to deliver nature recovery in Monmouthshire.
-The plan identifies which of the NRAP for Wales objectives each action meets, see Appendix 4 for the full objectives.

 Actions are numbered for reference only; numbers do not relate to their priority level or the order in which actions will be delivered.
+The NRAP for Wales and Greater Gwent NRAP objectives that each action contributes to is given in Appendix 5.